Pelican-Elegant/elegant/documentation/content/Announcements/community-driven-project.md

 Any good project needs good documentation and deserves a good homepage.

-We decided to eat our own dogfood by having our documentation run on an Elegant-themed Pelican instance.
+We decided to eat our own dog food by having our documentation run on an Elegant-themed Pelican instance.
 This would double as a proper demo website as well as a common testing ground for the team.

 Luckily for us, as Pelican is easy to migrate, [Talha][talha131] very quickly set up a [new repository][docs] with all that is needed to build Elegant’s documentation and homepage.